ChalmersGU-data-structure-courses/lab-system/README.md

 We use **issues** on Chalmers GitLab to grade submissions.

 Suppose a grader has gone over a submission in a project of a group (as identified by a tag as above).
-They then go to the project page and create an issue (go to "Issues" and click on "New issue") to record their evaluation.
+They then go to the project page and create an issue (go to **Issues** and click on **New issue**) to record their evaluation.

-The title of the issue needs to follow a standardized pattern (by default, "Grading for <tag>: complete/incomplete").
+The title of the issue needs to follow a certain pattern, by default:
+> Grading for submission-whatever: complete/incomplete

 The body is free form and should be used to give detailed feedback to the students.
 The graders are encouraged to use Markdown formatting to format lists and code blocks.
-If students did not subscribe to notification emails from Chalmers GitLab for new issues in their project, their usernames should be included in the issue body (e.g. "@student0 @student1") to those.
+If students did not subscribe to notification emails from Chalmers GitLab for new issues in their project, their usernames should be included in the issue body (e.g. *@student0 @student1*) to those.

 Students may engage in discussions with their grader via the discussion thread of their grading issue, for example to request clarification.
 This possibility should be highlighted to the students.
 Student engangement should benefit from having a two-way grading communication channel.
 The graders should be reminded to have notifications from Chalmers GitLab enabled (the default notification settings will work).

-Grading issues, recognized only by members of the 'graders' group, serve as the official database of grading outcomes.
+Grading issues, recognized only by members of the *graders* group, serve as the official database of grading outcomes.
 The lab scripts will output warnings if it detects grader-created issues whose title does not follow the standard pattern.
 Common mistakes include typos and incorrect capitalization when referencing the (case-sensitive) tag.